 In the free market economy, it is not possible to take any marketing decision without evaluating the existence of competition.

-In such an economy, the marketing manager has no control over competitors activities.
 However, the marketing manager should study the prevailing competitive conditions in the market.

-7. Consumer Demand
+16. Consumer Demand

 Consumer demand is always changing and hence it is not possible to assess it correctly.